top

 Nursing homes are not the same as assisted living.

-Assisted living specifically for people with dementia is called memory care.
+Assisted living designed specifically for people with dementia is called memory care.
 Assisted living or memory care, provides less care than a nursing home and has different regulations.

 Skilled nursing facilities is another phrase that is sometimes used with nursing homes but is not always accurate in interchanging those terms.
 Skilled nursing facilities are intended for short-term care, rehabilitation, or recovery from injury.